Killing of Molly Bish: Investigation

 On June 3, 2021, Joseph Early, the Worcester County district attorney, announced that Francis Sumner was a new person of interest.
 Sumner, a registered sex offender with a long criminal record, had been found dead inside his home in Spencer, Massachusetts on May 4, 2016.
-Early did disclose how Sumner was connected to the case, but he said that investigators had received new information.
+Early did not disclose how Sumner was connected to the case, but he said that investigators had received new information.
 In 1982, Sumner was convicted of aggravated rape and kidnapping and was sentenced to at least nine years in prison.

 To date, there have been no arrests in the case.
 The search for Bish was the most extensive and expensive in Massachusetts history.
 Bish's story has been featured on many American television shows, such as Disappeared, America's Most Wanted, Unsolved Mysteries and 48 Hours.

 2023 update

 As the 23rd anniversary of Bish's disappearance approached, Early provided an update.
 Despite the lack of arrests, Sumner, although dead, remains a person of interest.
 Early expressed confidence in the ongoing efforts by state police detectives and mentioned the continued testing of evidence with advancements in forensic science.
 He also emphasized the importance of familial DNA in aiding the investigation and noted his support for legislative changes to facilitate its use.
 The Bish family continues to advocate for child abduction awareness and the resolution of the case.
 An anonymous tip line remains open for any information regarding the case.